-In August 2016, a home health services provider in the US was fined because of an incident in which a worker was sexually assaulted by a client while providing health care services in the client’s home.
+In August 2016, a home health service provider in the US was fined because of an incident in which a nurse lone worker was sexually assaulted by a client while providing health care services in the client’s home.
 The fine was levied because an investigation by the US Occupational Health and Safety Administration concluded that the employer had no system for reporting threats or incidents of violence in the workplace.

 Every day that you send your nurses, health care aides, therapy specialists and home support workers out into the community to do their job, they are at risk.
 They deserve a lone worker protection system, don’t they?